Atlantis Is Calling (S.O.S. for Love)

-Atlantis Is Calling (S.O.S. for Love) is a song by German duo Modern Talking, released as the second single from their third studio album, Ready for Romance (1986).
+"Atlantis Is Calling (S.O.S. for Love)" is a song by German pop duo Modern Talking, released as the second single from their third studio album, Ready for Romance (1986).
 It is the duo's fifth and final consecutive single to reach No. 1 on the German Singles Chart.
 "Atlantis is Calling (S.O.S. for Love)" was released in Germany and in other European territories on 28 April 1986, it peaked at No. 1 in Germany on 16 June 1986 after spending two weeks at No. 2 position.
 The single spent four weeks at the top and total of 14 weeks on the top 100.
 While "Atlantis Is Calling (S.O.S. for Love)" entered the top five in Switzerland, Austria and Sweden, it managed to chart within the top 10 in the Netherlands and Norway.

+Critical reception

+In a review published in Smash Hits, Gary Kemp of the Spandau Ballet band was critical of "Atlantis Is Calling (S.O.S. for Love)", stating he considered it as "rubbish" and that the appeal of the song lies in "the simplicity and the fact that the hookline is 'woah woah woah'", which means that people of any language can sing it.